kunal528/Pat3nt/README.md

 # Patent-NFT-App

-> Patent-NFT-App is a Patent based NFT Marketplace platform created by Code-Decoders.
+> Patent-NFT-App is a Patent based NFT Marketplace platform.

 > Mint your Idea as an NFT , Sell your Idea as an NFT and also Buy others Idea as an NFT.